wangyuhsin/regression/README.md

 By using Adagrad, you can enhance the convergence speed of the gradient descent algorithm and potentially improve the optimization process.

-## Contributing

-Contributions to this repository are welcome.
-If you find any issues or have suggestions for improvements, please open an issue or a pull request.

 ## License

 This repository is licensed under the [MIT License](LICENSE).